itsamishra/Network-Monitor/README.md

 # Network Monitor
 ## Description
-An app that transmits a linux machine's telemetry using a locally-running http server.
+An app that transmits a linux machine's telemetry using a locally-running http telemetryServer.